‘We will sleep in the car’

 "As there would be four people with the patient, including Mizan, I took a bus back to Noakhali.
 Around 5:30pm on Sunday, I called Zakir but he did not respond.
 Using the GPS tracker, I saw that the car was still in the hospital basement," Zubair told this newspaper.

-He later collected the phone numbers of Mizan and the patient's other relatives, but Mizan could not be reached either.
+He later collected the phone numbers of Mizan…, but Mizan could not be reached either.

-"Around 3:00pm yesterday, police called me and informed me about their deaths," he said.
+Dhaka Medical College morgue sources said viscera samples were collected from the decomposing bodies, and the report will determine the cause of death.

-Police said they are investigating the mysterious deaths of the two men, whose bodies were found in the car that entered the hospital around 5:30am on Sunday.
+Additional Deputy Commissioner of Ramna Zone Mir Asaduzzaman said the investigation is underway, while Ramna Division Deputy Commissioner Masud Alam added that CCTV footage and other evidence are being collected.

 Comments